 Marco Zanni (Italy) was elected president of the group in July 2019.
 This is his second term in the Parliament.
-The group has two Vice-Presidents, Nicolas Bay (France) and Jörg Meuthen (Germany).
+The group has two Vice-Presidents, Jordan Bardella (France) and Gunnar Beck (Germany).

 The ID group's focus is creating jobs and growth, increasing security, tackling illegal immigration, as well as making the EU less bureaucratic.